dmithamo/fast-food-fast/README.md

 5. Run `flask run` to start the server

-Test the endpoints at `localhost:5000/fastfoodfast/api/v1/`.
+Test the endpoints at `localhost:5000/v1/orders`.

-The API is also hosted on [Heroku](https://dashboard.heroku.com/apps/dmithamo-fast-food-fast-api).
+The API is hosted on Heroku at [Heroku/dmithamo/fastfood/fast](https://dashboard.heroku.com/apps/dmithamo-fast-food-fast-api).
-To test from the Heroku server, send requests to [https://dmithamo-fast-food-fast-api.herokuapp.com/v1/orders](https://dmithamo-fast-food-fast-api.herokuapp.com/api/v1/orders)
+To test from the Heroku server, send requests to [https://dmithamo-fast-food-fast-api.herokuapp.com/v1/orders](https://dmithamo-fast-food-fast-api.herokuapp.com/v1/orders)

 Recommended testing tool : [Postman](https://www.getpostman.com/).